tangrams/tangram-play/CONTRIBUTING.md

 Download this repo, then start a web server in its directory:

     python -m SimpleHTTPServer 8000

 If that doesn't work, try:

     python -m http.server 8000

 Then navigate to: [http://localhost:8000](http://localhost:8000)

 ### Deployment process

 The `build/` directory is not committed to the source code.
 We use Circle.CI's configuration to compile all the files for deployment.

+Circle.CI also runs tests and lints code.
+If the code fails to lint, or tests fail, Circle.CI will refuse to deploy that code.

 ### Submitting a pull request